luquelab/GoldSim/docs/approach/index.md

 \end{align*}
 $$

-Also, by the stoichiometry of respiration and photosynthesis, we know that:
+By the stoichiometry of respiration and photosynthesis, we know that:

 $$
 \begin{align*}